Within the Architects’ Association of PEI there are numerous categories of membership.

 • Application – Registered Members – Revised March 2019

-• Application for Reciprocal Membership – for Architects Licensed Registered in other Provinces and USA – Revised March 2019
+• Reciprocal Application – for Architects Licensed Registered in Canada and USA Revised April 2023

 • Certificate of Practice Application – revised February 2019